6 Min Read

 Liz's husband is pretty typical example of what a midlife crisis divorce often looks like.

 She's right in concluding that he "doesn't know what he is doing."
 Confusion and contradictory behavior are common during a midlife crisis.
-Men in midlife crisis are lost, and unsure and uncertain of what they really want.

 Often, they’re hearing the ticking of time passing them by and have a desire to chase after anything they think will make them feel less unhappy.
 This can lead to erratic behavior and irresponsible choices.